aolaleye/training/Java/notes.md

 - games

 __Standalone Application__
-- these are traditional software that we need to install on every maching
+- these are traditional software that we need to install on every machine
 - i.e. media player, antivirus
 - AWT and Swing are use to create standalone apps